Share this post

 Overwhelmed women need simple foods that are easy to put together and nutrient dense.
 We need efficient nutrition here.
 Protein shakes can be a perfect answer.

-- They come together quickly
+• They come together quickly

-- They pack all basic nutrients into 1 easy meal
+• They pack all basic nutrients into 1 easy meal

-- They can be consumed on the go
+• They can be consumed on the go

-Overwhelmed women also tend to have difficulty with their hunger hormones in the morning hours and struggle to get in a an adequate breakfast.
+Overwhelmed women also tend to have difficulty with their hunger hormones in the morning hours and struggle to get in an adequate breakfast.
 Hormone communication suffers with those under chronic stress.
 This is common, but not normal.
 This also can be mended.
-One of the ways to get anger kicking back in would be to start eating breakfast every day within an hour of waking.
+One of the ways to get hunger kicking back in would be to start eating breakfast every day within an hour of waking.
 More on that concept here.

 Protein shakes can be a great breakfast choice as well since they’re easy to consume even if your hunger cues have taken a back seat as a result to stress.